microsoft/Windows-AppConsult-PWALab/Manual/README.md

 2. Copy and paste the following snippet at the beginning of the file:

     ```javascript
-    var preLoad = function(){
+    var preLoad = async function(){
-      console.log('[PWA Builder] Install Event processing');
+      console.log('[Service Worker] Install Event processing');
-      return caches.open('pwabuilder-offline').then(function(cache) {
+      let cache = await caches.open('pwabuilder-offline');
-        console.log('[PWA Builder] Cached index and offline page during Install');
+      console.log('[Service Worker] Cached index and offline page during Install');
       return cache.addAll(
         [
           '/index.html',
           '/404.html',
           '/blank.html',
           '/charts.html',
-            '/tables.html'
+          '/tables.html',
+          '/offline.html'
         ]);
-      });
     }
     ```

-    This code uses the cache APIs to open the cache we have created for our application, by using the **open()** method exposed by the **caches** object.
+    This code uses the cache APIs to open the cache we have created for our application, by using the asynchronous **open()** method exposed by the **caches** object.
 The name of the cache doesn’t have to follow a specific naming convention, you can use the one you prefer.
 In our case, we're using **pwabuilder-offline**.
 This method will create the cache if it doesn't exist, so it's safe to call it even if it's the first time the web application is opened.
 When the operation is completed with success, we can move on and store some pages using the **addAll()** method, passing as parameter an array of strings with the list of pages we want to include in the cache.

 3. The next step is to invoke the above function as soon as the service worker is installed.
 We can use one of the events exposed by the service worker, called **install**.
 Copy and paste the follow snippet before the **preLoad()** function at the beginning of the **sw.js** file: